Know-How to Recover Deleted Database in SQL Server Without Backup Efficiently

 LSNs are assigned to every record in SQL Server transaction logs.
 Hence, deleted rows in SQL tables can be restored, if the time of data deletion is known.
 If the user has not remembered the time of data deletion, then this solution will not work well.

-Before starting the recovery process, some prerequisites have to be fulfilled by the user to recover SQL server database without backup using LSN.
-To restore the deleted table smoothly from the SQL Server Database table, it must have the Full Recovery Model or Logged Recovery Model at the time of data deletion.
+Before starting the SQL database recovery process, some prerequisites have to be fulfilled by the user to recover SQL database without backup using LSN.
+To recover deleted SQL Server database smoothly, it must have the Full Recovery Model or Logged Recovery Model at the time of data deletion.

 Limitations of Manual Process

-- Time-Consuming – It is a lengthy process to recover deleted data from SQL Server, as it involves long queries to be executed.
+- Time-Consuming – It is a lengthy process to recover deleted database in SQL Server, as it involves long queries to be executed.

 - Complex Process – It is a tough task to implement for users not having adequate technical knowledge.